AMReX-Fusion/Furnace/Docs/source/Hydrodynamics.rst

 Multi-dimensional hydrodynamic simulations often have numerical artifacts that result from the sharp density gradients.
 A somewhat common issue, especially at low resolution, is negative densities that occur as a result of a hydro update.
-Castro contains a prescription for dealing with negative densities, that resets the negative density to be similar to nearby zones.
+Furnace contains a prescription for dealing with negative densities, that resets the negative density to be similar to nearby zones.
 Various choices exist for how to do this, such as resetting it to the original zone density before the